codex-team/editor.js/docs/tools-inline.md

 - `renderActions()` — create additional element below the buttons
 - `clear()` — clear Tool's stuff on opening/closing of Inline Toolbar
 - `shortcut()` — shortcut that handles Tool

+At the constructor of Tool's class exemplar you will accept an object with the [API](api.md) as a parameter.

+---

 ### render()